sanjayypatel/portfolio-kami/_portfolio/cogently.md

 {:.center}
 ![Screenshot of Cogently front page.]({{ site.baseurl }}/img/cogently.png)

-Cogently is a tool that puts teams in control of document control and synthesis, allowing users to quickly upload and summarize documents.
-With document summaries and notes from staff collected in one place, Cogently lets your team managers get up to speed in a snap.
+Cogently is a tool that allows users to quickly upload and summarize documents.
+Prior to an important meeting for example,  document summaries and notes from staff collected in one place allows team managers to get up to speed in a snap.

 ---